Are you a UO staff or faculty member who's interested in:

 Program Overview

-The cohort is comprised of individuals from departments across campus with varying levels of experience in higher education, business practices and budget planning.
-All faculty and staff are eligible.
-The program is a five month commitment, and to optimize the learning experience, enrollment is limited to 25 participants.
+The cohort is comprised of UO employees from across the university with varying levels of experience in higher education, business practices, and budget planning.
+All faculty and staff are eligible to participate.

-- Session 6: Small Group Project Check-in with FSI Design Team – Tuesday, December 13, 2022
+- Session 6: Small Group Project Check-in with FSI Design Team - Tuesday, January 6, 2026

 Nomination Process

-Nominations for the 2022-2023 cohort are now closed.
+Nominations for the 2025-26 cohort are due September 15, 2025.

 Registration for this program is facilitated through a nomination process to provide representation from many departments across campus with different levels of experience.
+Participants can nominate themselves or be nominated by another.
+All participants must have supervisor support to participate.

 Nominees will be notified of their status one week prior to the launch of the Institute.